nWaldstrom/nWaldstromWebsite/content/authors/admin/_index.md

     # url: https://www.carminegalassoresearch.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Researching population displacement in disasters
+bio: Conducting research on het agent macroeconomics

 # # Interests to show in About widget
 # interests: